General Microstructure Factor Analysis of Diffusion MRI in Gray-Matter Predicts Cognitive Scores: Results

-We perform PCA on each of the three scalar NODDI parameters, orientation dispersion index (ODI), CSF compartment fraction ($f_\text{icvf}$), and neurite compartment fraction ($f_\text{iso}$).
-Scree plots displaying the eigenvalues of the correlation matrix are displayed in Fig. \ref{fig:scree}.
-As can be observed from the plot, the first few ODI factors explain significant variation in the data; indeed we find that the first factor explains only $22.6\%$ of the variance, suggesting a general ODI factor is less well defined than the other microstructure parameters.
-Specifically, $f_\text{icvf}$ and $f_\text{iso}$ have explained variances of $34.6\%$ and $40.4\%$ respectively, meaning that a single-factor solution is particularly strong for CSF compartment fraction.
+We perform principal component analysis (PCA) on each of the three scalar NODDI parameters, orientation dispersion index (ODI), neurite compartment fraction ($f_\text{icvf}$), and CSF compartment fraction ($f_\text{iso}$).
+Scree plots of the eigenvalues of the correlation matrix are shown in Fig. \ref{fig:scree}.
+No single ODI factor dominates the variance; indeed we find that the first factor explains only $22.6\%$ of the variance, suggesting a general ODI factor is less well defined than the other microstructure parameters.
+Specifically, $f_\text{icvf}$ and $f_\text{iso}$ have explained variances of $35.5\%$ and $40.1\%$ respectively, meaning that a single-factor solution is particularly strong for the CSF compartment fraction.
 Factor weights are displayed in Fig. \ref{fig:pca-weights}.
 We additionally report average between-region Pearson coefficients $r$ in Table \ref{tab:pearson}.
-We include a lateralized computation ($r$ is not computed between regions in different hemispheres) to account for trends between analogous lateral regions.
+We include a lateralized computation ($r$ is not computed between regions in different hemispheres) to account for the high correlation between analogous contralateral regions.

-We study the relationship between cognition and GMFs while controlling for the partial volume effect by performing multiple linear regression with GMF as response variable and cognitive score and weighted average volume (WAV) as predictors.
+We study the relationship between cognition and GMFs by performing linear regression with the GMF as the response variable and cognitive score as the predictor.
 We standardize the data so that all measures are in units of the standard deviation, and study correlations between each GMF and picture vocabulary, oral reading, list and card sorting, flanker, picture sequence, and processing speed scores.
 We perform a multiple-comparisons correction on the $21$ $p$-values produced by these statistical tests.
 As the cognitive scores are positively correlated, we opt to use Benjamini-Hochberg false discovery rate (FDR) correction, which assumes the statistical tests are either independent or positively correlated \cite{Lindquist2015-hj, benjamini1995controlling}.
-We note that the weighted-average volume covariate is not FDR-corrected.